ibis-hdl/compiler/Readme.md

 - Write git hooks for checking using clang-{tidy,format} et al. Note, that not everywhere clang-format may be installed.

-- join back testsuite's librules into parser_rules.
-The reason was in 2018 the compilation effort: compiling with make -j X and spirit.x3 rules with single core.
-Starting with CMake 3.16 there is the Unity Build Mode.

 - AST printer: move ast_printer into ast_walker, printer breaks down into simple class like ast_stats.